ewhite2142/Capstone/README.md

 Note: Slides for my Capstone presentation can be found here: [https://docs.google.com/presentation/d/1oR0iwLZyZSEdzCkZShvnvSCauiFH91rXPOSVbUvOIE0/edit?usp=sharing](https://docs.google.com/presentation/d/1oR0iwLZyZSEdzCkZShvnvSCauiFH91rXPOSVbUvOIE0/edit?usp=sharing)

-As I am an avid hiker, I wondered if there were any convention to why some summits are called a mount \(e.g. "Mount Evans"\), a mountain \("Green Mountain"\), or a peak \("Pikes Peak"\).
+As I am an avid hiker, I wondered if there is any convention to why some summits are called a mount \(e.g. "Mount Evans"\), a mountain \("Green Mountain"\), or a peak \("Pikes Peak"\).
 Apparently, there is no naming convention for summit type, although a few years ago, a college student named Stephen Abegg did a statistical evaluation using three numbers, elevation, prominence \(how high the summit is versus the nearest saddle\), and isolation \(distance to the nearest summit\), in a multinomial logistic regression and found a pattern that works most of the time.
 The pattern is:

 * Mounts - tend to be high elevation and prominent
 * Mountains - tend to be lower elevation and rounded